 Other exhibits include the Please Touch Garden located outside the Please Taste Cafe, Centennial Exploration with trains (this area was very quiet and a great spot for a breather while the kids played with trains and blocks) and a closer look at the 1876 Centennial Exhibition, Please Touch Playhouse Theater, and the Elaine Wideman Vaughn Program Room.

 Allow for 2-3 hours to see everything, though we could have easily spent all day at the Please Touch Museum.
 It was the perfect end to our weekend.
-The museum often has special events and performances, so check the calendar to see what is going on during your visit.

 Philadelphia Chinatown (費城華埠) was first established during the 1870’s.
 Based in the City Center, it is bordered by Vine Street to the north, Arch Street to the south, North Broad Street to the west, and North Franklin/North 7th Streets to the east.